hashicorp/boundary/CONTRIBUTING.md

 Before writing a line of code, please ask us about a potential improvement or feature that you want to write into Boundary.
 We may already be working on it; even if we aren't, we need to ensure that both the feature and its proposed implementation is aligned with our road map, vision, and standards for the project.
 We're happy to help walk through that via a [feature request issue](https://github.com/hashicorp/boundary/issues/new/choose).

-You can see a public [road map for Boundary](https://github.com/hashicorp/boundary/issues/new/choose) on our docs site and we encourage everyone to look this over to understaand at a high level what we're working on with Boundary.
+You can see a public [road map for Boundary](https://github.com/hashicorp/boundary/issues/new/choose) on our docs site and we encourage everyone to look this over to understand at a high level what we're working on with Boundary.

 ### Submitting a New Pull Request